MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/troubleshooting-guide-for-sites-stopped-at-provisioning.md

 A profile **must** exist in the SharePoint Online profile database to provision a OneDrive site.
 A profile is created when a user account is created and synched to the Office 365 portal, or during ODB provisioning if one does not exist.

 It is a rare scenario that a profile does not exist.
 For any reason, a profile is taking longer than expected to create, wait at least two hours and then validate again.
+If you have waited two hours and the profile still does not exist, please contact Microsoft Support.

    > [!NOTE]
    > For tenants with an EDU subscription, user profiles are not created until the user logs into SharePoint Online or an admin has processed the user account for [OneDrive pre-provisioning](/onedrive/pre-provision-accounts).